New York and Vermont to Montreal Bike Tour

 Today is a day to discover Montreal on foot or bike, exploring the markets, museums and culture of this vibrant city.
 If true recovery is on the agenda, head over to the spa next to the hotel or relax with a book on the rooftop terrace overlooking the St. Lawrence River.

 If your schedule demands that you must return home on Day 6, one can depart Montreal by plane or train.
 The Adirondack train route boards in Montreal and delivers riders back to the start in Albany, NY.
-The train departs Montreal at 9:30am and arrives late afternoon.
+The train departs Montreal at 11:10am and arrives at 7pm.
+Guests can also fly out of Montreal.

-Day 7: Depart Montreal via Adirondack Amtrak Route
+Day 7: Adirondack Amtrak Route or Island Line Trail to Burlington

 Today’s travel will take us southbound down memory lane via the Adirondack train route back to New York.
-The train departs at 9:30am and arrives back in Albany, NY in the afternoon.
+The train departs late morning and arrives back in Albany, New York early evening.
 Depending one’s destination, the route runs all the way to New York City.
-A shuttle will be provided to the train station for departure.
+Guests can also fly out of Montreal.

 Previous cyclists have chosen to extend their stay in Montreal by a day or two.
 If additional sightseeing is on your agenda, rent a car and head up the St. Lawrence river to Quebec City, the only fortified city that remains in North America.